timescale/docs/promscale/send-data/index.md

 *   [Configure Prometheus][configure-prometheus] to send metrics to Promscale.
 *   [Configure OpenTelemetry][configure-opentelemetry] to send data to Promscale.
+*   [Configure Jaeger] to send data to Promscale via the OpenTelemetry Collector
+*   [Configure Jaeger] to send data to Promscale via the OpenTelemetry Collector
 *   [Use Promscale's write api][promscale-write-api] to send metrics in json, protobuf or text format.